 Barrett-Jackson Scottsdale Collector Car Auction 2021

-The Barrett-Jackson Scottsdale Auction in January is unlike anything else.
+The Barrett-Jackson Scottsdale Auction in January (March in 2021!) is unlike anything else.
 It’s an all-encompassing automotive festival that celebrates the incredible diversity of the automobile.
 It’s an event that combines the excitement and thrills of an auction with a continuous variety of activities and events.

-The 2021 Barrett-Jackson Scottsdale auction is planned for 16 to 24 January 2021 at Westworld of Scottsdale, Arizona, USA.
+The 2021 Barrett-Jackson Scottsdale auction was rescheduled from the usual mid-January to the week of 22 March 2021 at Westworld of Scottsdale, Arizona, USA.

 The 2020 Scottsdale Auction was the largest-ever auction held by Barrett-Jackson and its most successful.
 Over 1,900 Resto-Mods, classics, and supercars sold for more than $129.7 million and over 1,200 pieces of automobilia brought in well over $3.7 million.

 The sale of nine charity vehicles – including the first-ever C8 Corvette – raised $7.65 million for great causes.

 First Cars Announced for Barrett-Jackson Scottsdale 2021

 Barrett-Jackson announced the first cars already consigned for the Scottsdale 2021 auction.
 Paying homage to the ’67 Le Mans-winning GT40 Mark IV is a Race Red Heritage Edition 2018 Ford GT.
 This 657hp twin-turbo V6 with digitally tuned and sculpted aerodynamics is a sure bet to turn heads when this subtly tamed beauty rolls across the block.
 Barrett-Jackson sold two similar Ford GTs at Scottsdale 2020 for well over a million dollars each.